MohamedEssam71/Image-Filter/README.md

 # Image-Filter
 Image filters program one for grey images other for color one.

-It uses small image with bitmap format and have the following features :
+It uses small image with bitmap format and has the following features :

 1. Black & White Filter
 2. Invert Filter